VEkh/hottspot-taobot/cpp/sandbox/doc/performance.md

 #### Next Thing(s) to Try

 ### 2021-03-16:
+#### Remarks
+##### Forex
+##### Stocks/ETFs
+* Martingale with hedge sort of worked.
+4/5 that ran with it were profitable.
+  However, it required >10x quantity multiplying between rounds.
+Maybe the algorithm is busted.
+* For now, just see if the adjusted profit is enough to make most instruments profitable if they run without martingale.
+* I increased the min_profit even more to 1.5x the max_loss so that wins can better compensate for losses.
+We'll see how much it affects the win percentage.
+* If it's still not profitable, then a martingale with this min_profit will lead to a smaller multipler round over round.

+#### Next Thing(s) to Try

+### 2021-03-17:
 #### Performance
 ##### Forex (Paper)
 * Return: $ (% Account) (% Daily Salary) (vs. QQQ: %)